Activity Log Site "JUN-KAN Stream"

 Kazuya Takeda, Program Coordinator

-Professor, Department of Media Science, Graduate School of Information Science
+Professor, Department of Intelligent Systems, Graduate School of Informatics

 Nowadays, new ideas take concrete shapes quickly.
 Real-World Data Circulation is the academic field that involves methodologies and skills necessary to turn ideas into reality.
 To help your ideas take a concrete shape, as part of this program, you can access to exclusive cutting-edge facilities and equipment, including 3D printers.
 In addition to providing an atmosphere where ideas flow freely, this unique environment will help you improve your presentation and communication skills.